 Long term care is not cheap.
 In Texas, the average cost for a semi-private room is $4,798 / mo. ($57,576 / yr.) and for a private room, $6,540 / mo. or $78,480 / yr.
-Medicaid Planners help clients structure their financial resources and prepare documentation to ensure the best possibility of being accepted into the Medicaid program.
+A Medicaid Planning Specialist help clients structure their financial resources and prepare documentation to ensure the best possibility of being accepted into the Medicaid program.

 They create trusts, manage asset transfers, and convert countable assets into exempt assets to ensure eligibility and preserve a family's resource